codecircuit/minstructor/doc/minstructor.md

 contain expressions that will be parsed and interpreted as a set of command line values:

-set expression       | known as
+set expression       | also known as
 ---------------------|--------------------------------------------
 [4,a,8,...]          | simple list
 range(0,20,3)        | python-like range (start, end, step)